cross-seed/cross-seed.org/docs/tutorials/triggering-searches.md

 :::tip

-Use the webhook command with `-d "includeSingleEpisodes=true"` with `includeSingleEpisodes: false` in your config to minimize useless searches.
+Use the webhook command with `-d "includeSingleEpisodes=true"` while keeping `includeSingleEpisodes: false` in your config to minimize useless searches.

 [**Read more**](../v6-migration.md#updated-includesingleepisodes-behavior)